How I became a travel writer in Vietnam: An interview with SOAS alum Joshua Zukas

 When did you discover a passion for languages?

-After spending some time in Asia and realising how different languages are compared with those in Western Europe, I deepened my interest in language and linguistics, but from a non-European perspective.
+After spending some time in Asia and understanding how different languages are compared with those in Europe, I deepened my interest in language and linguistics.
 That’s what led me to study Linguistics and South East Asian Studies.
 When I was looking at different linguistics courses in the UK, the SOAS course stood out.
-Most UK linguistics programs are more Eurocentric.
+Most UK linguistics programmes seemed too Eurocentric.

-I studied three languages at SOAS: Vietnamese, Indonesian and Burmese.
+I studied four languages at SOAS: Vietnamese, Indonesian, Burmese and Persian.
 Vietnamese has obviously been hugely helpful.
-Without that, it would have been very difficult to do the job that I do now.
-Indonesian was really helpful as well, but more from a travel point of view.
-Burmese was only a beginner class, and I don't speak any Burmese, but it was fun to learn, understand, and get my head around.
-The alphabet was so different from English, Vietnamese or Indonesian.
+Without that, it would be very difficult to do the job that I do now.
+Indonesian was helpful as well, but more from a travel point of view.
+Burmese and Persian were only beginner classes.
+I don't speak either language, but it was fun to try and get my head around them.

 What did you learn from your time at SOAS?

-Through linguistics and language, SOAS opened my mind to understanding the world in a non-Eurocentric way.
-Teachers helped me broaden my outlook on how languages function, disproving accepted linguistic theories that were based mainly on European languages.
-For example, Chomsky is usually considered the father of modern linguistics, but he based all of his ideas on English, Russian and other European languages, which is only one language family of many.
+SOAS excels at challenging the status quo by giving students the tools to question received wisdom.
+Through linguistics, SOAS opened my mind to understanding the world in a non-Eurocentric way—and this goes far beyond language.
+Teachers helped me broaden my outlook on how human language functions, challenging accepted linguistic theories that were based mainly on European languages.
+Chomsky provides a good example.
+Considered the father of modern linguistics, he got a lot of things right, but he based his ideas on a small number of well-studied languages, like English and Russian.
+His theories sometimes fall flat when faced with non-European languages.

 People's Committee of Ho Chi Minh City Vietnam